mimblewimble/grin-rfcs/text/0000-eliminate-finalize.md

 * `time_to_live` (optional)

 TODO: Define JSON & binary formats
-TODO: Mention QR codes

 ## Backward Compatibility

-TODO: Decide how to handle versioning.
-In theory, this should be simple.
-If given an old slatepack address, use the old slate format.
-If given a new, one-time address, then the new slate format is supported.
+Deciding whether to use the traditional method of sending or the new approach using one-time addresses should be straightforward for wallet developers.
+If provided a one-time address, use the new method.
+Otherwise, use v4 slates and follow the existing process.

+TODO: Do we want to phase out traditional 4-step transaction building?

 ## Invoices